srl-labs/learn-srlinux/docs/tutorials/evpn-mh/evpn-mh-intro.md

 ## Lab deployment

-As usual, this lab is powered by containerlab and can be deployed on any Linux VM with enough resources mentioned in the table at the beginning.
+As usual, this lab is deployed by containerlab and can be used on any Linux VM with the resources listed in the table at the beginning.

-The lab comes with pre-configurations that are explained in [L2 EVPN tutorial](https://learn.srlinux.dev/tutorials/l2evpn/evpn/#mac-vrf), which is highly recommended if you haven't played with SR Linux or EVPN yet.
+The lab comes with preconfigurations explained in [L2 EVPN tutorial] (https://learn.srlinux.dev/tutorials/l2evpn/evpn/#mac-vrf).
+This is highly recommended if you have not yet played with SR Linux or EVPN yet.

-The topology and pre-configurations are defined in the containerlab topology file.
+The topology and preconfigurations are defined in the containerlab topology file.

-The SR Linux and Alpine Linux(ce) interface [configurations][configs] are referred in the [topology file][topofile].
-SR Linux configuration files are set as startup configs while linux interface configurations are made by a script during the containerlab post deployment.
+The SR Linux and Alpine Linux(ce) interface [configurations][configs] are referred to in the [topology file][topofile].
+SR Linux configuration files are set as startup configurations, while the Linux interface configurations are done by a script during containerlab post-deployment.

 ```yaml
 --8<-- "https://raw.githubusercontent.com/srl-labs/srl-evpn-mh-lab/main/evpn-mh.clab.yml"